ashirokov/argpext/index.rst

 :func:`SheepGraze` and :func:`SheepJump` we declare class
 :class:`Sheep` (subclass of :class:`argpext.Node`) and
 assign the mapping to its :attr:`SUBS` attribute, as shown in the example below.
-Functions :func:`SheepGraze` and :func:`SheepJump` are now attached to node :class:`Sheep`.
+Tasks :func:`SheepGraze` and :func:`SheepJump` are now attached to node :class:`Sheep`.

 The next key thing is to include :meth:`Sheep.digest()` at